Axon-Shield/pki.github.io/docs/architecture/zero-trust-architecture.md

 # Zero-Trust Architecture

+## Why This Matters

+**For executives:** Zero-trust architecture eliminates the "trusted network" assumption that enables 80% of breaches.
+By requiring cryptographic proof of identity for every connection, zero-trust reduces breach impact and meets modern regulatory requirements (NIST 800-207, Executive Order 14028).
+This is strategic security architecture for the next decade.

+**For security leaders:** Zero-trust transforms security from perimeter-based (firewalls) to identity-based (certificates).
+Every workload, service, device, and user must prove identity cryptographically before accessing resources.
+This enables least-privilege access, reduces lateral movement, and provides comprehensive audit trails.
+PKI becomes your foundational security control.

+**For engineers:** You need to understand zero-trust when implementing modern microservices architectures.
+Zero-trust means every service needs a certificate, every connection uses mutual TLS, and authorization happens at every hop.
+Service mesh, API gateways, and identity platforms all rely on certificate-based authentication.

+**Common scenario:** Your organization is mandating zero-trust implementation (regulatory requirement or post-breach mandate).
+You need to understand how certificates provide identity layer, how to implement mutual TLS at scale, and how to integrate zero-trust controls without breaking existing applications.

+---

 ## Overview

 Zero-trust architecture represents a fundamental shift from perimeter-based security to identity-based security.
 The core principle: "never trust, always verify" means that every request, from any source, must be authenticated and authorized regardless of network location.
 Certificates become the primary mechanism for establishing identity in zero-trust networks, transforming PKI from supporting infrastructure to critical security foundation.